Infectious Disease Emergency Response (IDER) Plan

 - Continuing efforts by the State Public Health Laboratory staff and epidemiologic staff to perform surveillance of potential cases and contacts and respond to questions from clinicians, health departments, and the public 24/7.

 - The state public health lab received federal approval on Friday, February 28 to perform diagnostic testing for the virus.
 Testing at the State Public Health Laboratory enables DPH to speed up obtaining test results for Persons Under Investigation and expedite ongoing testing of any confirmed case in recovery.
-Read more about testing at the State Laboratory.
+Read more about testing.

 Preparedness resources for the public